About the PROGRESS Initiative

 • Address the root causes: health inequity, structural racism and structural violence.

 Joseph Richardson and Woodie Kessel were lead members of the “120 Initiative,” a Fearlessly Forward research effort sponsored by the Consortium of Universities of the Washington Metropolitan Area.
 In 2022, the initiative issued a White Paper that featured key policy recommendations designed to decrease the number of gun deaths and injuries.
-Seeking to build on the momentum generated by the 120 Initiative, UMD President Darryll Pines launched PROGRESS and appointed Dr. Richardson and Dr. Kessel as the co-directors.
+Seeking to build on the momentum generated by the 120 Initiative, UMD President Darryll Pines launched PROGRESS in 2023, appointing Dr. Richardson and Dr. Kessel as the co-directors.